llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

 3. calling runtime memory allocator for each buffer introduces more run time overhead than a single merged allocation after allocation merging.

-However, utilizing runtime memory allocator can be viewed as a supplementary approach of the allocation merging at compile-time, for example, to handle memref with dynamic shapes.
+However, utilizing runtime memory allocator can handle the cases when the lifetime is hard to accurately analyze at compile-time, and when the shape is unknown at compile-time, for example, to handle memref with dynamic shapes.
 These two memory optimization approaches should coexist and cowork in the pass pipeline.

 ## General framework for implementation of merge-alloc